Where Light Began: A Pilgrimage to Nikola Tesla’s Birthplace in Smiljan, Croatia

 The Phoenix House: A Rebuilt Shrine

 What you see today is a meticulous, nail-for-nail reconstruction, completed in 2006.
-The Croats and the Serbian community rebuilt it together, a quiet testament to reconciliation.
-The house is a classic pannonac style wooden dwelling, typical for Serbian clergy families in the region.
+The Croats and the Serbian community rebuilt it together, a quiet sign of reconciliation.
+The house is a traditional Lika-style dwelling, characterized by a stone ground floor and wooden plank construction designed to withstand heavy mountain snows.
 It's painted a cheerful white with dark wood accents, looking impossibly quaint against the mountain backdrop.

-The living room where young Nikola's mind first began to whir.
+The house where young Nikola's mind first began to whir.

 Note the distinct lack of electrical outlets (outside and inside).